Visiting Matera, Italy: A quiet guide before summer crowds

 Sassi alleys between Caveoso and Barisano

-This is where Matera really starts to feel like a living, breathing place—not just a beautiful backdrop.
+This is where Matera really starts to feel like a living, breathing place: not just a beautiful backdrop.
 The narrow paths that weave between the Sassi neighborhoods are filled with quiet, unscripted moments: laundry strung up between buildings, sleepy cats lounging on sunlit steps, neighbors chatting across balconies.
 These in-between zones are where you get a sense of real life.
 It’s unfiltered, humble, and kind of magical.

-A Few Cozy Highlights (Perfect for Breaks Between Wanders)
+A Few Cozy Highlights in Matera

 Lanfranchi Bookshop